 By: Sharon Aron Baron

-Just days after the Parkland massacre, links to several campaigns on GoFundMe were removed because the creators had no personal or direct connection to the victims or their families.
-But what about a political action committee using the shootings as a backdrop to raise money?
+Just days after the Parkland massacre, links to several campaigns on GoFundMe were removed because the creators were raising money and had personal or direct connection to the victims or their families.

 A resident has reported that a PAC called People Over Politics is using the massacre to raise money, not for the victims, but supposedly for “Parkland’s leaders”.

 According to the Division of Elections, People Over Politics was formed in October of 2017 by Chairman Aaron Nevins, long before the massacre, and so far he’s raised $11,000.

 “Why are you raising money for a PAC through a school shooting?”
 Said a resident.